ayosecu/security-terms/08_Web_Application/01_Same_Origin_Policy.md

 If any of the components differ, the origin is considered different.

 ## 2. What Does Same-Origin Policy Restrict?
 By default, **SOP prevents scripts from accessing or interacting with resources across different origins**.
-Common restrictions include:

 ### a.
 Cross-Origin Requests
   - JavaScript on one origin cannot make requests to a different origin and read the response.
-  - Example:
+  - Example
     - A script from https://example.com cannot fetch data from https://api.otherdomain.com.

 ### b.
 DOM (Document Object Model) Access
   - Scripts on one origin cannot interact with the DOM of a document from another origin.
-  - Example:
+  - Example
     - A page on https://example.com cannot manipulate or read the DOM of https://sub.example.com.

 ### c.
 Cookies and Storage
   - Cookies, localStorage, and sessionStorage are scoped to an origin and cannot be accessed by other origins.

 ## 3. Why Is SOP Important?
 The Same-Origin Policy **prevents malicious websites from performing unauthorized actions or stealing sensitive data from other origins**.
-This is particularly crucial for:
 1. **Preventing Cross-Site Scripting (XSS)**
   - SOP ensures that scripts from one origin cannot interact with sensitive data on another origin.
 2. **Mitigating Cross-Site Request Forgery (CSRF)**